aiste-tamo/wiki-docs/apis/frontend/implementation-guide-session-api/spa-basics-setting-up.md

 **Note:** The script and the snippet should be added as high up in the `<head>` portion of the page so the connection is initialised as soon as possible.
 As the script is flagged `async`, the page load isn’t delayed.

 **Note:** This needs to exist on every page.

+Alternatively to the script injection Nosto can also be used as a library dependency in your Javascript application via the following utility library [Nosto Js](https://github.com/Nosto/nosto-js)